 ---|---|---|---|

-While there are plenty of lenders you can turn to for refinancing, we recommend Credible or Splash Financial.
-Credible is currently offering APR rates as low as 3.99% - 11.97%*, while you may be able to refinance at as low as 3.99% - 8.99% (with autopay) with Splash Financial.
+There are plenty of lenders you can turn to for refinancing, such as Credible or Splash Financial.
+Credible currently offers APR rates as low as 4.4% to 13.6%*, while you may be able to refinance at as low as 4.49% - 8.99% (with autopay) with Splash Financial.

-Before you refinance, though, make sure it’s worth it.
-Although refinancing is simple, it does come with fees that can increase the cost of your loan.
-Be sure to calculate how much money you’ll actually end up saving with a lower interest rate before you refinance.
+Before you refinance, make sure it's worth it.
+The process itself is simple, but there may be fees attached that increase the cost of your loan.
+Be sure to calculate how much money you'll save with a lower interest rate before you commit to a loan refinance.

 For other top lenders, visit our comparison chart.

-If your student loan was backed by the federal government - as the majority of student loans are - then you could qualify for a loan forgiveness program.
-With loan forgiveness, you could walk away from some or all of your student debt.
+A student loan backed by the federal government is eligible for loan forgiveness, exempting you from some or all of your student debt.

-- Teachers in low-income districts: If you are a teacher in a low-income school district for five years the federal government will eliminate up to $17,500 in student loan debt.
+- Teachers in low-income districts: Educators who have taught for at least five consecutive years in a low-income school district could release up to $17,500 in student loan debt.

-- Government or non-profit employees: The government also forgives all remaining student loan debt for individuals who work for the government or for a non-profit.
-The catch is that you have to make 10 years’ worth of payments first - in which case refinancing your loan to get a lower monthly payment can make a huge difference.
+- Government or non-profit employees: You may be eligible to have all remaining student loan debt forgiven if you currently work for the government or a non-profit.
+The catch is that you must make 10 years' worth of payments first.
+In this case, refinancing your loan to get a lower monthly price can make a huge difference.

-- Military personnel: Individuals who serve in the military or through a program like AmeriCorps are also eligible for loan forgiveness programs.
-Even if the entirety of your loan isn’t forgiven, you may qualify for special interest rate caps.
+- Military personnel: Individuals serving in the military or involved in programs like AmeriCorps are also eligible for loan forgiveness.
+Even if the entirety of your loan isn't pardoned, you may still qualify for special interest rate caps.

 There are other types of loan forgiveness: